The small, agile Swede is often used as a hunting dog. The breed was only recognized in 1953 and has made hunters' hearts beat faster ever since.

 The small running dog is between 32 and 36 centimeters tall.
-He weighs about 13 kilograms.
-The physique is probably the most striking feature of the dog.
+It weighs around 13 kilograms.
+Its physique is probably the dog's most striking feature.
 Its body is elongated.
-The limbs stand low.
-Because of the short legs, the Drever is often slower than other running dogs.
+The limbs are set low.
+Because of its short legs, the Drever is often slower than other running dogs.

 The right food

 The Drever is a hunting dog and therefore has special dietary requirements.
 As it is often on the move much more than a pure family dog, it also needs a higher-calorie diet.